First Year Move-in for the Class of 2030 will be on Friday, August 14 and Saturday, August 15.

 Bike registration

 For students who bring bikes on campus, WashU provides free bike registration.
-If you are a Danforth Campus student, faculty or staff member who will park your bike on campus, it’s mandatory to register your bike with WashU and clearly display the registration shield on your bike.
+It’s mandatory to register your bike with WashU and clearly display the registration shield on your bike.

 Displaying a registration shield helps protect your bike from theft and facilitates the recovery of lost or stolen bikes.
 It also allows WashU to contact the owners of bikes that were impounded due to improper parking, (blocking pedestrian access, for example).